yshin12093/genflow/README.md

 - **Easy Debugging**: Trace agent interactions through the graph structure
 - **Collaborative Development**: Multiple teams can work on different parts of the workflow

-## 🎯 Example: Multi-Agent Mental Health Assessment
+## 🎯 Example: Multi-Agent Medical Accuracy Assessment

-Here's a real example of a three-agent workflow for mental health assessment:
+Here's anexample of a three-agent workflow for medical accuracy assessment:

 ### Workflow Visualization